-These Final Terms relate to the Turbo Call or, respectively, Turbo Put Warrants issued by Dresdner Bank Aktiengesellschaft, Jürgen-Ponto-Platz 1, 60301 Frankfurt am Main, as "Issuer" related to shares (the "Warrants").
+These Final Terms relate to the Turbo Call or, respectively, Turbo Put Warrants related to one fine troy ounce of gold issued by Dresdner Bank Aktiengesellschaft, Jürgen-Ponto-Platz 1, 60301 Frankfurt am Main, as "Issuer" (the "Warrants").

 2. Issue of the Warrants